mac-r/jedi-power/readme.md

 # Jedi Power

 This is the rep of Jedi Power.
-I wrote this online game in a couple of hours as a way to entertain myself while doing research paper of stochastic modelling.
+I wrote this online game in a couple of hours as a way to entertain myself while doing research of stochastic modelling.

 [Play the Game](http://mac-r.github.com/jedi-power/ "Jedi Power")